adambard/learnxinyminutes-docs/fortran.html.markdown

         j = -1
     end select monthly

-    do i = 2, 10, 2             ! loops from 2 to 10 (inclusive) in increments of 2.
+    do i = 2, 10, 2             ! loops from 2 to 10 (inclusive) in steps of 2.
         innerloop: do j = 1, 3  ! loops can be named too.
             exit                ! quits the loop.
         end do innerloop
         cycle                   ! jump to next loop iteration. end do

     !
-Goto statement exists but it is heavily discouraged though. goto 10
+Goto statement exists but it is heavily discouraged. goto 10
-    stop 1                      ! stops code immediately (returning specified condition code).
+    stop 1                      ! stops the program, returns condition code 1.
 10  j = 201                     ! this line is labeled as line 10

     !
 Arrays